-- 1. Sort events by time. - 2.
-Generate a directed acyclic graph (DAG) T = (V(t), E) with edge set $E = \emptyset$, where each node $v(t) \in V(t)$ is an event with time stamp t. - 3.
-Connect nodes in T with directed edges from event s to event t as follows: whenever the target event t is after or at the same time as the source event s, draw a directed edge (s,t).
-Thus, the added edges $E \neq \emptyset$ in T comprise all possible causal connections between the events. - Weight all edges with the reciprocal geographical distance between the respective nodes/events.
+- 1. Sort cases by time. - 2.
+Generate a directed acyclic graph (DAG) T = (V(t), E) with edge set $E = \emptyset$ , where each node $v(t) \in V(t)$ is a case with time stamp t. - 3.
+Connect nodes in T with directed edges from case s to case t as follows: whenever the target case t is after or at the same time as the source case s, draw a directed edge (s,t).
+Thus, the added edges $E \neq \emptyset$ in T comprise all possible causal connections between the cases. - 4.
+Weight all edges with the reciprocal geographical distance between the respective nodes/cases.
 (Vanishing distances are assigned a weight of zero.) - 5.
 Finally, compute a minimum spanning tree on the now weighted DAG.
 For this, we used the Chu-Liu/Edmond Algorithm [37, 38] implemented in [39].

-This procedure arranges the events in a causally and geographically plausible order.
-Using the minimum spanning tree, we obtain the distances between the events.
-This yields the jump length distribution.
-The empirical distribution of waiting times follows directly from the outbreak data.
-We sort the events by time and compute the differences between consecutive events yielding the waiting time distribution.
+This procedure arranges the cases in a causally and geographically plausible order.
+Using the minimum spanning tree, we obtain the distances between the cases, and subsequently the jump length distribution.

+The empirical distribution of waiting times was directly derived from the outbreak data.
+We sort the cases by time and compute the differences between consecutive cases yielding the waiting time distribution.